The English Village: Yesterday, Today & Tomorrow

 Today, Recent History

+Today, most of the original, temporary buildings have been torn down, leaving spectacular views of the London Bridge from the highway and surrounding businesses.
 The Lake Havasu City Convention & Visitors Bureau, still operating a small Visitor Center at the location, stepped forward with a proposal to manage the English Village and help the new landlord clean up the mess that had been left behind.
 As of 2017, the Visitor Center is now in City of London Arms Pub, and all the shops are occupied.